DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 5. Account Kit verifies that this code is accurate or link valid and if it is returns a token
 6. A second request is made to Account Kit to exchange the token with the users information

+*Note: When using the email option, the Account Kit dialog box needs to remain open.
+Once the link is clicked, the dialog box will close on it's own.
+The link does not have to be clicked on the same machine, for example, you can login on your laptop and click the link from your mobile device and it will still work.*

 ## Aside: Passwordless Authentication with Auth0

 ![Passwordless Authentication at Auth0](https://cdn.auth0.com/blog/passwordless/pwdless-locks.png)